chaunceygardiner/weewx-loopdata/docs/field-reference.md

 If an aggregate is implemented via xtypes, it will be ignored by loopdata.
 For example, the weewx-purple extension implements `pm2_5_aqi` via xtypes.
-If, say, `week.pm2_5_aqi.max` were specified on the fields line, it would be ignored — there is no database entry from which to look up the weekly high for `pm2_5_aqi`.
+If, say, `week.pm2_5_aqi.max` were declared, it would be ignored — there is no database entry from which to look up the weekly high for `pm2_5_aqi`.

 The rule is: if an observation is not stored in the database, you can't